 NOTE: Both the Sekigahara Festival and the Seki Cutlery Festival have NOT confirmed their dates.
 Currently, the date seem to be as per the above.
 Geek Nation Tours cannot not be held liable for a date change.
 On the odd chance the festivals are the same weekend, the Sekigahara festival will be chosen instead of the Seki Cutlery Festival.
 If both festivals are separated by more than a week, GNT will again choose the Sekigahara Festival.
 The DATES ABOVE MAY CHANGE.

 NOTE: We do a load of walking this tour.
-Please note that we can walk as much as 8 miles a day in our attempt to show you as much of Japan and the Sekigahara battlefield as possible.
+Please note that we can walk as much as 8 kilometers a day in our attempt to show you as much of Japan and the Sekigahara battlefield as possible.
 Please keep this in mind.
 Further, there are steps.
 Japan has lots of steps …

 NOTE: Attendance of special guests and celebrities is subject to change due to scheduling conflicts and conflicting professional or personal obligations.

 Included in the tour: All accommodations, all motor coach and river transfers, Welcome & Farewell and most other Dinners, Breakfasts, most entry fees.

 Main Tour Price: $5499.00 USD + taxes and fees ($604.89) per person based on double occupancy